THE MUDDLE FAMILIESTHE LINEAGE & HISTORY OF THE MUDDLE FAMILIES OF THE WORLD INCLUDING VARIANTS MUDDEL, MUDDELL, MUDLE & MODDLE |

 Henry and Alice’s sixth child was George Parnell Muddle who was born at Dungog in New South Wales on 10 March 1902.
 When he was about 20 years old George married Susan Alice McMillan, who was about 18, in Newtown registration district in Sydney, New South Wales during 1922.
 Susan was the daughter of Matthew and Emily McMillan, and her birth had been registered in Burwood registration district in Sydney in 1904.
 George and Susan had eight children born at Leichhardt in Sydney between 1925 and 1943.
 George died at Leichhardt on 1 November 1951, at the age of 49, and he was buried in grave section 13, row 38, grave 3209 of the Anglican section of Rookwood Cemetery.
 Susan second marriage, at the age of about 48, was to John Thomas Black in Petersham registration district in Sydney during 1952.

 Henry and Alice’s eighth child was James Albert Muddle who was born in Annandale registration district in Sydney, New South Wales on 8 January 1917.
 His birth was registered as Albert James Muddle, but he seems to have always been known as James Albert Muddle.
-James married Elvina Mary.
+When he was 19 years old James married Elvena Mary Cooke, who was about 20, in Belmont registration district near Newcastle, New South Wales in 1936.
+Elvena had been born on 28 August 1916.
 During the Second World War James, at the age of 25, was living at Hurstville in Sydney when he enlisted in the Australian Army at Melville in Western Australia on 7 December 1942.
 He was Private NX140583 at Australian Training Centre J W when he was discharged on 28 April 1945.
-James and Elvina had at lest one child who died in Parramatta registration district in Sydney during 1953.
+James and Elvena had at least one child born in Sydney in 1937, who died in Parramatta registration district in Sydney in early 1953.
+James died on 2 December 1984, at the age of 67, and was buried in North Rocks Catholic Cemetery in Sydney where his grave is marked by an inscribed headstone.
+Seventeen years later Elvena died on 9 July 2001, at the age of 84, and was buried in Point Clare Cemetery at Gosford, New South Wales where her grave is marked by an inscribed headstone.

 Luke and Eliza’s fifth child was William Edward Muddle who was born in Paterson registration district in New South Wales on 6 May 1866, and baptised at Houghton on 16 September 1866.
 When he was 22 years old William married 25-year-old Minnie Eliza Gertrude Day at Dungog in New South Wales by the rites of the Presbyterian Church on 11 July 1888.
 They were both then living at Dungog and William was working as a butcher.
 Minnie was the daughter of Army Captain Caleb Day and his wife Serena, and she had been born at Geelong in Victoria during 1863.
 Minnie already had an illegitimate daughter, also called Minnie Eliza Gertrude Day, who had been born at Newtown in Sydney in 1883.
 William and Minnie had four children, born in Dungog registration district between 1889 and 1895.
 They then moved to Sydney, and in 1900 they were living at 6 Dixon Street in Newtown, Sydney when William deserted Minnie, as reported in the New South Wales Police Gazette of 5 September 1900 page 327: Newtown.
 A warrant has been issued by the Newtown Bench for the arrest of William Muddle, charged with wife desertion.
 He is 34 years of age, 5 feet 7 inches high, medium build, fair hair and complexion, moustache only, a coachman or cab driver, usually wears a light tweed suit and hard black hat.
 Complainant: Minnie Muddle, 6 Dixon-street, Newtown.
 It seem that Willliam was soon found by the police and brought to justice, as reported in the New South Wales Police Gazette of 24 October 1900 page 393: William Muddle charged with wife desertion, has been arrested by Sergent Mathews and Constable Buzzacot, Sydney Police.
 Ordered to pay 10s. a week for twelve months.
 When their daughter Esther married in 1912, they were living at 93 Cavindish Street, Stanmore, Sydney, and William was still working as a cab driver.
 Then when their son died in 1917 during the First World War they were living at Enmore in Sydney.
 Minnie managed (owned) a 'Mission for Seamen' in the Rocks area of Sydney.
 William died in Marrickville registration district in Sydney on 22 January 1932, at the age of 65, and he was buried in section 10, row 34, grave 5570 of the Anglican Section of Rookwood Cemetery.
 Four years later Minnie died in Mater Misericordiae Hospital in North Sydney on 27 January 1936, at the age of 72 (not 65 as given on her death certificate an headstone), from exhaustion and carcinoma of the rectum.
 She was buried in section 12, row 20, grave 2682 of the Anglican Section of Rookwood Cemetery on 29 January 1936.